webdataset/tarp/README.md

 Commands consistently take/require a "-o" for the output in order to avoid accidental file clobbering.
 You can specify "-" if you want to output to stdout.

+# Installation

+The `tarp` command line utility is a standard Golang command line program.
+You need to [install Go](https://golang.org/doc/install).
+Afterwards, you can install `tarp` with:

+	$ go get -v github.com/tmbdev/tarp

 # Examples

 Download a dataset from Google Cloud, shuffle it, and split it into shards containing